If growth is a measure of success, then the Midtown Arts Center is successfully out of room!

 Believing in Partnership

-Eugene Ballet is working with Alex Haugland, a longtime supporter of Eugene’s local performing arts groups, and a team which includes Dustrud Architecture, Essex Construction and Eugene Commercial Property Management, to redevelop a 20,000 square-foot parcel of land at 16th Avenue and Pearl Street into a mixed-use commercial condominium project that combines expanded nonprofit spaces for the Midtown Arts Center on the first two floors with privately-owned apartments, townhouses and condominiums on the floors above.
+Eugene Ballet is working with Alex Haugland, a longtime supporter of Eugene’s local performing arts groups, and a team which includes Dustrud Architecture, Essex Construction and Paradigm Properties, to redevelop a 20,000 square-foot parcel of land at 16th Avenue and Pearl Street into a mixed-use commercial condominium project that combines expanded nonprofit spaces for the Midtown Arts Center on the first two floors with privately-owned apartments, townhouses and condominiums on the floors above.
 This opportunity allows Eugene Ballet to own a new permanent home designed specifically to expand the capacity of its Academy while also providing increased accessibility to valuable rehearsal spaces for Eugene Ballet and other Eugene nonprofit arts organizations.

 Building on History